CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-04.md

   ![The CORS options are set for the storage account](../media/storage-cors-blob.png)

 1. Return to the Azure Portal page with your storage account.
-Navigate back to the **AI-in-a-Day** resource group and select the Document Intelligence resource **aiinaday-formrecog<inject key="DeploymentID" enableCopy="false"/>**.
+Navigate back to the **AzureAIrg** resource group and select the Document Intelligence resource **aiinaday-formrecog<inject key="DeploymentID" enableCopy="false"/>**.

    ![The AI Services service is selected](../media/inn11.png)